Sohail Inayatullah

 Sohail Inayatullah is a Pakistani-born Australian academic, futures studies researcher and a professor at the Graduate Institute of Futures Studies at Tamkang University in Taipei, Taiwan.

-Biography
+Early life

 Born in 1958 in Lahore, Pakistan, to a father who worked as a researcher for the United Nations and a Sufi mother, he grew up in numerous countries including the United States, Switzerland and Malaysia.
 His main influences include James Dator, Johan Galtung, William Irwin Thompson and in particular P. R. Sarkar.

 Academic contributions

 Inayatullah is most famous for introducing and pioneering the futures technique of causal layered analysis, that uses a four-layered approach to bring about transformative change.
 He introduced the idea in a widely cited paper for Futures.
 He also edited and wrote the introductory chapter for the Causal Layered Analysis (CLA) Reader.
 He has described the idea for a popular audience in an article for The Futurist and a TEDx talk.